ryan-gr/feathersjs-crashcourse/chapter-1.md

 const postData3 = {  name: undefined }
 ```

 The first two data would actually create a `name` field on the resulting database entry, one with an empty string `""`, and one with `null`.
 However, the third data would create an empty object, without the `name` field.

-However, querying with `{ query: { name: null } }` but in Mongo, it would return the 2nd and 3rd records.
-If we were to query using `{ query: { name: { $exists: true } } }`, it would return the 1st and 2nd record.
+In this scenerio, querying with `{ name: null }`  would return the 2nd and 3rd records.

+If we were to query using `{ name: { $exists: true } }`, it would return the 1st and 2nd records.

+For the query `{ name: "" }`, it would only return the 1st record.

+If these were records amidst other properly-populated records, and we wanted to get all non-empty, non-null, and non-undefined records, we would have to use the query: `{ name: { $exists: true, $ne: '' } }`

 This section is less of an instruction and more of a warning: **Great care must be taken in how empty strings, arrays, null values, and non-existant fields are queries.**

 > A very common query i find useful is for when I'm trying to find an optional boolean value that is "false".
 In the event that there exists records withou the field, a query `{ field: false }` will not return those records without any `field` field.
 I usually use the query `{ field: { $ne: true } }` to represent "false" in this context.